4 Structuring analytics projects

 - Are more experienced reps better at closing sales?

 - What is the origin of sales?
-Were these sales called-in?
+Were these call-in?

-- Perhaps females tend to have better luck given the demographic distribution of purchasers.
+- Perhaps females tend to have better luck given the demographic distribution of sales.

 - How does seasonality impact these figures?
-Perhaps reps began working at different times?
+Perhaps reps began at different times?

-- Are there professional resellers hidden in these sales?
+- Are there brokers hidden in these sales?

-If the number of calls a rep makes is only weakly correlated to sales, your goal shouldn’t be having the reps make more phone calls.
-It also shouldn’t be to add more sales reps unless the sales rep’s experience or another factor impacts sales.
-These two tactics are the most common solutions you would hear; however, technology is rapidly changing this mindset.
-For example, artificial intelligence automates lead-warming, where sales might be more about up-sells than gauging or establishing interest.
+What have we established?
+If the number of calls that a rep makes is only weakly correlated to sales, your goal shouldn’t be to have the reps make more phone calls.
+It also shouldn’t be to add more sales reps unless perhaps the sales rep’s experience or other factor is impacting sales.
+These two solutions tend to be the most common solutions that you would hear, however technology is rapidly changing this mindset.
+A.I. technology is automating lead-warming where sales might be more about upsells than gauging or establishing interest.

-The point of this section is that to establish goals, you need some objective justification of what those goals should be.
-Determine what is driving the desired outcomes before settling on a tactic.
+The point of this section is that to establish goals, you need some sort of objective justification.
+Determine what is driving desired outcomes before settling on a tactic.
 That sounds obvious, but it isn’t.
-The reasons could be political.
-Look at what might be incentivizing the behavior.
+The reasons could even be political.

 4.2 Collecting data

-There is a lot to understand about data collection, and you will always be forced to confront the question of what data you need and how to acquire it.
-Some data is much easier to obtain.
-For instance, transactional data will likely abound.
-You will have access to several years of ticketing and CRM data.
+There is a lot to understand about data collection.
+We’ll only cover a small portion here.
+However, you will always be forced to confront the questions of what data you need and how to acquire it.
+Some is much easier to acquire than others.
+For instance, transnational data will abound.
+You hopefully have access to several years of ticketing and CRM data.
 However, there may be problems with formatting and consistency.
 I would place data collection under a few headings:

-- Transaction data from ticketing, CRM, or other internal systems
+- Transnational data from ticketing, CRM, or other internal systems

-- Transaction data from external systems (perhaps you have an agency agreement for something like concessions)
+- Transnational data from external systems (perhaps you have an agency agreement for something like concessions)

 - Public data.
 This includes sources such as Census data or information from legal records.

 - Internal research data.
-This category contains surveys and other initiatives such as competitive intelligence.
+This category includes surveys and other initiatives such as competitive intelligence.

-This is also an excellent time to discuss how much data you may lack.
+This is also a good time to talk about how much data you may actually be lacking.
 A professional sports team isn’t Google, Facebook, or Amazon.
-These companies can build analytics capabilities around data in a far more sophisticated way than is possible along our vertical.
-You will have to partner with these companies or another third party if you would like to take advantage of those capabilities.
+These companies are able to build analytics capabilities around data in a far more sophisticated way than is possible along our vertical.
+What does this mean?
+It means that you will have to partner with these companies if you would like to take advantage of those capabilities.

-Furthermore, each of these tech companies are walled-gardens.
+Additionally, there can be problems here.
+Each of these companies are walled-gardens.
 They don’t like to share.
-You’ll have to contend with this fact.
-Think critically about how you use these capabilities.
-If you spend money on SEM32, you’ll want to ask yourself why.
+You’ll have to contend with this fact along a number of initiatives.
+You also need to think critically about how you are using these capabilities.
+If you spend money on SEM25 you’ll want to ask yourself why.
 How does your market work?
 Are there multiple channels consumers can exploit to purchase tickets?
 It is easy to skew attribution.
-If I knew you would type “Game Hens tickets” into your search bar, it would be easy to attribute a sale to that activity.
-You must ask yourself if you should attribute that sale to your search-engine spend.
+If I knew you were going to type “Game Hens tickets” into your search bar it makes it easy to attribute a sale.
+The question you have to ask yourself is if you should attribute that sale to your search-engine spend.

-Internal sources such as survey results, transaction data, interaction data through phone calls, or loyalty programs offer some degree of reliability.
-However, depending on your geography, the legal environment may not allow you to leverage this data.
-There are numerous restrictions on leveraging, storing, and sharing data, such as:
+Internal sources such as survey results, transaction data, interaction data through phone-calls or loyalty programs offer some degree of reliability.
+However, depending on your geography the legal environment may not allow you to leverage this data.
+In fact, there are numerous restrictions on leveraging, storing, and sharing data such as:

-As long as you live in the United States, some or all of these laws impact how you can leverage your first or third-party data.
-This list is not even comprehensive.
-GDRP37 (a European privacy law) is far-reaching and does have some influence on what we can do in the United States.
-The future of commerce will undoubtedly make this arena more challenging to navigate as the use of biometrics becomes more prolific.
+As long as you live in the United States, some or all of these laws might impact how you are able to leverage your or third party data.
+THis list is not even comprehensive.
+GDRP (a European privacy law) is far reaching and does have some influence on what we are able to do in the United States.
+The future of commerce will undoubtedly make this arena more challenging to navigate as biometrics become more prolific.

-Additionally, data often needs to be more accurate.
+Additionally, Data is often not accurate.
 Where do third party data-brokers get their data?
-Sometimes they use a bank of names to determine if a person is a male or female, or African American vs. Asian: Washington = African American, Wang = Asian, Lopez = LatinX.
-LatinX represents a particular problem with culture and the notion of race.
-Third-party brokers (such as Axiom) source their data from multiple sources and model components of it.
-Working with third-party data can be difficult and frustrating unless you deal with massive datasets (uncommon in sports).
+Sometimes they simply use a bank of names to determine if a person is male or female, or African American vs. Asian: Washington = African American, Yang = Asian, Lopez = LatinX.
+LatinX represents a special problem with culture and the notion of race.
+Third party brokers (such as Axiom) source their data from multiple sources and model components of it.
+Unless you are dealing with massive datasets (not common in sports), working with third party data can be difficult and frustrating.

 Internal research data may have required specific research instruments such as: